 Review records and procedures to ensure that, when requested by the Receiver, the Credit Union provides all payment-related information transmitted with CCD, CIE, and CTX entries to the Receiver by the opening of business on the second banking day following the Settlement Date.

 Review procedures to verify that for member entries except ARC, POP, RCK, TEL, and Single-Entry WEB entries, the Credit Union has acted on stop payment orders placed with the Credit Union at least three banking days prior to the scheduled date of the transfer.
-For business member entries, as well as for ARC, POP, RCK, TEL and Single-Entry WEB entries, verify that the Credit Union has acted on stop payment orders that have been received in such time and in such manner that allow the Credit Union to act on the stop payment order prior to acting on the debit entry.
+For business member entries, as well as for ARC, POP, RCK, TEL, and Single-Entry WEB entries, verify that the Credit Union has acted on stop payment orders that have been received in such time and in such manner that allow the Credit Union to act on the stop payment order prior to acting on the debit entry.

 Review procedures to ensure proper decisioning on returns with return reason code RO6, verification of amount accuracy, and proper response and timing to the ODFI.

 CREDIT UNION AS ORIGINATING DEPOSITORY FINANCIAL INSTITUTION.
-The Credit Union as an originating depository financial institution (ODFI), and its third-party service provider(s) (if applicable), will conduct the following examination of its ACH operations:
+The Credit Union, as an originating depository financial institution (ODFI), and its third-party service provider(s) (if applicable), will conduct the following examination of its ACH operations:

 Verify that the Credit Union has performed a risk assessment regarding the nature of the Originator’s or Third-Party Sender’s ACH activity and the risks presented.